Be careful what you sign at the doctor's office

 Patients, especially first-timers, are often deluged with forms to sign when they enter a doctor's office.
 In our research, we've found some of these "mutual privacy" agreements conveniently located at the end of the stack.

-So, even if you've had a great experience with your doctor and you want to share that information on a forum where, for example, cancer patients or expectant mothers gather to chat — or even with your friends and family — by signing this waiver, you are prevented from doing so.
+So, even if you've had a great experience and you want to share that information on a forum where cancer patients or expectant mothers gather to chat — or even with your friends and family — you are prevented from doing so if you sign this waiver.

 Well, we're completely against any attempt to stifle free speech.
 Consumers — or patients — should be free to discuss any experience they've had with a service provider.